MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 ### Customize locking for an index

-When optimized locking is enabled, [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] does not keep low-level locks for the duration of a transaction.
+When optimized locking is enabled and in the READ_COMMITTED_SNAPSHOT isolation level, [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] does not keep low-level locks for the duration of a transaction.
 There is no need to customize locking strategies for an index or to disable low-level locks.
+It is not recommended to use UPDLOCK, XLOCK, READCOMMITTEDLOCK hints, which force locks to be held.
+PAGLOCK and ROWLOCK hints are fine to use with optimized locking.

 When optimized locking is not enabled, the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] uses a dynamic locking strategy that automatically chooses the best locking granularity for queries in most cases.
 We recommend that you do not override the default locking levels, which have page and row locking on, unless table or index access patterns are well understood and consistent, and there is a resource contention problem to solve.
 Overriding a locking level can significantly impede concurrent access to a table or index.
 For example, specifying only table-level locks on a large table that users access heavily can cause bottlenecks because users must wait for the table-level lock to be released before accessing the table.